DrummerHead/font-viewer/README.md

 First, you must get the project files.
 If you know how to use git, you know what to do.
 Alternatively, you can [Download the project as a ZIP file](https://github.com/DrummerHead/font-viewer/archive/master.zip).

-The project comes with a list of fonts generally installed by default in OS X. To get the list of your installed fonts access the project’s root folder on your [terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) (if you open the terminal, type `cd `, drag&drop the folder to the terminal and press enter you are set) and type:
+The project comes with a list of fonts generally installed by default in OS X. To get the list of your installed fonts access the project’s root folder on your [terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) (if you open the terminal, type `cd ` (space after cd), drag&drop the folder to the terminal and press enter you are set) and type:

 ```
 ruby get_fonts.rb